ianstormtaylor/slate/docs/reference/plugins/plugin.md

 }
 ```

 The `isMod` boolean is `true` if the `control` key was pressed on Windows or the `command` key was pressed on Mac _without_ the `alt/option` key also being pressed.
 This is a convenience for adding hotkeys like `command+b`.

 The `isModAlt` boolean is `true` if the `control` key was pressed on Windows or the `command` key was pressed on Mac _and_ the `alt/option` key was also being pressed.
 This is a convenience for secondary hotkeys like `command+option+1`.

-The `isLine` and `isWord` booleans represent whether the "line modifier" or "word modifier" hotkeys are pressed when deleteing or moving the cursor.
+The `isLine` and `isWord` booleans represent whether the "line modifier" or "word modifier" hotkeys are pressed when deleting or moving the cursor.
 For example, on a Mac `option + right` moves the cursor to the right one word at a time.

 Make sure to `event.preventDefault()` (and return `state`) if you do not want the default insertion behavior to occur!
 If no other plugin handles this event, it will be handled by the [Core plugin](./core.md).